fireswah/Blender-AFrame_Tools_FF_QF/README.md

 + Go back into scripting mode in your Blender file
 + Click on the New Text button (looks like a pages icon)
 + Paste the other script into the code window
++ Make sure you edit/update the two SETUP OPTIONS to match your data.
 + Run it

 This will produce a new .csv containing your modified treelist data.